nordtheme/highlightjs/README.md

 ### Installation

-If your're using Git you can clone the repository to install the latest version:
+If you're using Git you can clone the repository to install the latest version:

 ```sh
 git clone https://github.com/arcticicestudio/nord-highlightjs